We're here to help

 It also appoints PR experts to communicate the breach to your clients and diminish any reputational damage to your business as much as possible.
 And legal aid to help fight any claims relating to your clients’ data being breached – including any resulting compensation pay-outs.

-Plus, with extra cover for financial crime (including social engineering) and business interruption, you can make sure your business survives the fallout.
+Plus, with extra cover for financial crime (including social engineering) and business interruption, you can make sure your business survives for as long as it takes to get back on its feet.

 How is professional indemnity (PI) insurance different from cyber insurance?